 This means the Wallet Charges Invoice will automatically show as Paid at the end of the cycle.

-Example: If your daily charges are ₹70 but your wallet has only ₹50, the bank rejects the debit (since ₹70 > ₹50).
+Example: If your total charges for the cycle are ₹70 but your wallet has only ₹50, the bank rejects the debit (since ₹70 > ₹50).

 In this case, a Partially Paid Invoice is generated.